You think that you’re such a smart girl, and I’ll believe what you say, But who do you think you are, girl, to lead me on this way?

 But no reporter even checked back to see when he plans to start; no radical group in favor of the reconquest of Aztlan bothered to voice a protest and file a lawsuit seeking an injunction against the coming round-ups and mass deportations.
 Why?
 Because they all know Mr. Obama was lying up a storm.

 What fig leaf of a defense can the Democrats offer to this charge?
-Here it is: While bending over backward to NOT enforce our current laws, they hope to enact an amnesty bill disguised as “Comprehensive Immigration Reform” — as though “reforming” the law now can retroactively restore legal virginity to a couple million immigration felons.
+Here it is: While bending over backward to NOT enforce our current laws, they hope to enact an amnesty bill disguised as “Comprehensive Immigration Reform” — as though “reforming” the law now can retroactively restore legal virginity to 11 million immigration felons.

 Then, under their hoped-for “new rules,” illegal aliens would be asked to fork over a $1,500 fine while demonstrating they can pat their head and rub their belly at the same time.
 Once they’ve done this, they’ll be told, “Congratulations, you’ve played by our (new) rules; here are your citizenship papers.”